The eight components of housing value

 One variant is house intensification--teardowns and McMansions--and then, intensification of larger lots in the core.
 (Also see "A teardown a day: Bulldozing the way for bigger houses," Seattle Times and a blog entry "McMansions 101: What makes a McMansion bad.")
 The Seattle Times piece points out that the new housing built tends to be 3x higher in price than the housing it replaced.

-This more careful consideration of the components of housing value gets at the issue of figuring out how to calculate the long term value of a house and the capacity for significant price appreciation, and being able to differentiate what shapes the difference in prices of houses that while located in different places, are seemingly very similar.
+This more careful consideration of the components of housing value gets at the issue of figuring out how to calculate the long term value of a house and the potential for significant price appreciation, and being able to differentiate what shapes the difference in prices of houses that while located in different places, are seemingly very similar.

 The difference comes down to the package of amenities and value of place